OmarEmadAldin/Driving_Scene_Captioner_and_Visual/README.md

 ~7.2GB in fp16, ~3.6GB in int8, and ~1.8GB in int4. `configs/config.yaml`
 defaults to **int4** (~1.8GB weights) so it fits a 4GB card.
 Bump to `load_in_8bit: true` if you have 6GB+, or turn both off for ≥8GB.

+Actually this was the lightest one i can use on my PC.

 ## Setup